Start Dates & Ontario Colleges Program Codes:

 - Work with hardware wiring centres, routers, voice network hardware

-- Two optional co-op work placements give you experience in the field
+- Two optional Co-ops give you a work experience in the field

 - Option to transfer to the Electrical Engineering Technology program at the beginning of Year 2